Yomguithereal/psia-python-advanced/decks/intro.md

 ---

+# Resources

+- Practical work will always end up in a notebook restitution
+- All slides etc. will be available online at: [https://yomguithereal.github.io/psia-python-advanced](https://yomguithereal.github.io/psia-python-advanced)
+- All through open source code that you can contribute to if you want: [https://github.com/Yomguithereal/psia-python-advanced](https://github.com/Yomguithereal/psia-python-advanced)

+---

 # Checking python setups

 You can, depending on your OS and python setup:

 - Working by executing scripts (might be complicated on windows)
 - Working on Jupyter notebooks

+What do you know about:

 - Conda?
 Pyenv?
 - Knowledge of unix shells?